 I said the Layla was a 6/10 on the soft side and an 8/10 on the firm side, whereas Tuft & Needle felt like a 6.5/10.

-When I’m on my back on the Layla, I’m not getting quite enough support on my lumbar area.
-I’m falling into the mattress a little bit.
-On my side, I feel good pressure relief on my shoulders and hips.
+When on my back on the Layla, I’m not getting quite enough support on the lumbar area and am falling into the mattress a little bit.
+On my side, I feel good pressure relief on the shoulders and hips.
 When I’m on my stomach, I feel my hips sink in too far, so I’m getting out of alignment.

 On the Tuft & Needle, I”m not getting enough support when I am on my back.
 I feel good pressure relief when I am on my side.
 Also, when I lie on my stomach, I need more support.

-If you are a heavier back sleeper, both mattresses are probably too soft for you.
-If you are a heavier side sleeper, both mattresses could work.
-If you are a stomach sleeper, neither mattress will probably be firm enough for you.
-You might want to look at the firm side of the Layla or a firmer mattress overall.
+If someone is a heavier back sleeper, both mattresses are probably too soft for them.
+If someone is a heavier side sleeper, both mattresses could work.
+If someone is a stomach sleeper, neither mattress will probably be firm enough for them, and they might want to look at the firm side of the Layla or a firmer mattress overall.

-If you are a heavier person like Marten and sleep on your back, both these mattresses might be too soft for you.
+If someone is a heavier person like Marten and sleeps on their back, both these mattresses might be too soft for them.
 At the same time, the firm side of the Layla will most likely be too firm.
-However, the firm side of the Layla could work if you are a heavier stomach sleeper.
+However, the firm side of the Layla could work if someone is a heavier stomach sleeper.
 It appears that both of these mattresses could work for a side sleeper of Marten’s size.
-However, I will warn you that, if you are even larger, you may press further into these mattresses and feel some more pressure on your shoulders and hips.
+However, I will warn you that, if someone is even larger, they may press further into these mattresses and feel some more pressure on their shoulders and hips.

-- You prefer a soft mattress.
-Between the two mattresses, the soft side of the Layla is definitely softer.
+- People who prefer a soft mattress- Between the two mattresses, the soft side of the Layla is definitely softer.
 If you like a little more give in your mattress and want some extra comfort, the Layla should be the way to go.